-It might be worth mentioning that the strategy that we're going to take at Alliant right, is to build services around due diligence to help organizations, our clients, and new clients look at these investments and understand, you know, what their investment looks like from an IT and cyber and privacy perspective.
+It might be worth mentioning that the strategy that we're going to take at Alliant right, is to build services around due diligence to help organizations, our clients and new clients look at these investments and understand, you know, what their invest looks like from an IT and cyber and privacy perspective.

 Johnathan Gilbert (07:41):